You are not alone!

 Other characteristics of Costello syndrome include:

-- Loose folds of extra skin (especially on the hands and feet) and unusually flexible joints
+- Distinctive facial feature such as a broad mouth with thick lips, loose folds of extra skin (especially on the hands and feet), and unusually flexible joints.

 A few more facts: